L4E PD: Day 1 of your new device

 You'll need to re-add any printers that you want to use.
 You can add most district printers, such as an office copier, by connecting to SFUSD wifi and choosing it from the list.
 However, you can also add printers by entering the IP address or by connecting to the printer via USB.
 If you listed out your installed printers from your last L4E device, you can use that list to help you know which printers to add to your new MacBook.

 New MacBooks now use USB-C ports for both charging and connecting to flash drives and external displays.
-The blue icon for this USB-C section has a picture of what the port looks like on the side of your L4E laptop, and you can see more images in the resources linked under this heading.
+The blue icon for this USB-C section has a picture of what the port looks like on the side of your L4E laptop, and you can see more images in the resources linked under this section.

 Your MacBook automatically comes with Apple's Mail app (blue square with a white envelope) installed.
 Although you may have used Apple's app in the past for SFUSD email, the SFUSD Department of Technology strongly recommends using the Gmail website (mail.sfusd.edu) for reading, searching, and sending emails.
 Your district email account runs through Gmail, and Apple's Mail and Gmail don't always work well together.
 Most of the time, when people are having trouble with sending or receiving emails, it's because they are using Apple's Mail app instead of the Gmail website.